-I.4.
+1.4.
 The value of MCPAs and OECMs

-- 12. Biodiversity loss and environmental degradation are considered two of the most significant threats to the global economy over the next decade14.
-Nature-based Solutions (NbS) are defined as "actions that protect, sustainably manage and restore natural or modified ecosystems that address societal challenges effectively and adaptively simultaneously providing human well-being and biodiversity benefits15".
+Biodiversity loss and environmental degradation are considered two of the most significant threats to the global economy over the next decade.
+Nature-based Solutions (NbS) are defined as "actions that protect, sustainably manage and restore natural or modified ecosystems that address societal challenges effectively and adaptively simultaneously providing human wellbeing and biodiversity benefits15".
 MCPAs and OECMs offer nature-based solutions to support global efforts towards climate change adaptation and mitigation.
 They preserve marine biodiversity, enable marine ecosystems to act as heat and carbon pumps, strengthen their resilience to global warming and help to combat acidification.
 Posidonia oceanica meadows in particular, are an important carbon sink and buffer against sea acidification and MPCAs play a very important role in protecting this vulnerable habitat.
-MCPAs can also protect important coastal habitats by acting as natural barriers to the impacts of climatic hazards through ensuring the effective functioning of the land-sea interface, and by being nature-based solutions for mitigating extreme events, thereby reducing coastal erosion and flood regulation. - 13.
+MCPAs can also protect important coastal habitats by acting as natural barriers to the impacts of climatic hazards through ensuring the effective functioning of the land-sea interface, and by being naturebased solutions for mitigating extreme events, thereby reducing coastal erosion and flood regulation.

 MCPAs and OECMs also play a critical role in sustainable blue economic growth by restoring and enhancing the value of the Mediterranean's natural capital on which many sectors depend.
-Strategically designed MCPAs have shown to increase fish yield via spillover of larvae and adults16.
-It is thought that if 30% of the Mediterranean is effectively conserved, the biomass of predatory and large pelagic fish species will show a noticeable increase17.
-In addition, MCPAs with high levels of enforcement, among other attributes, have demonstrated healthier fish stocks in their buffer zones, and as a result the incomes of fishers were higher18.
-Well-managed MCPAs and OECMs that maintain healthy biodiversity and ecosystems are also an important driver of tourism demand another significant industry in the region.
+Strategically designed MCPAs have shown to increase fish yield via spillover of larvae and adults.
+It is thought that if 30% of the Mediterranean is effectively conserved, the biomass of predatory and large pelagic fish species will show a noticeable increase.
+In addition, MCPAs with high levels of enforcement, among other attributes, have demonstrated healthier fish stocks in their buffer zones, and as a result the incomes of fishers were higher.
+Wellmanaged MCPAs and OECMs that maintain healthy biodiversity and ecosystems are also an important driver of tourism demand - another significant industry in the region.

-I.5.
+1.5.
 Current status of MCPAs and OECMs in the region

-14. There are currently 1,126 MCPAs in the Mediterranean Sea covering 209 303 km2 (8.3%), including only 0.06% of strictly protected areas14.
-There are no OECMs reported for the Mediterranean to date, however combining areas that could be potential OECMs (i. e.
-1 Particularly Sensitive Sea Area and 8 Fisheries Restricted Areas) the total MCPA and potential OECM coverage currently stands at 9.3% of the Mediterranean Sea14.
+There are currently 1,126 MCPAs in the Mediterranean Sea covering 209 303 km (8.3%), including only 0.06% of strictly protected areas.
+There are no OECMs reported for the Mediterranean to date, however combining areas that could be potential OECMs (i.e. 1 Particularly Sensitive Sea Area and 8 Fisheries Restricted Areas) the total MCPA and potential OECM coverage currently stands at 9.3% of the Mediterranean Sea.
 Although good progress has been made, with some countries exceeding, meeting, or very close to the 10% by 2020 (Aichi target 11), the region as a whole fell short.
-Figure 1
+There is a large disparity in MCPA coverage between countries, with the majority of MCPAs occurring in the western Mediterranean Sea and 90.05% occurring in in the northern part of the Mediterranean.
+In addition to geographical representation, there is also uneven distribution of MPAs according to sea depth, with less